swipswaps/objectiv-analytics/bach/docs/source/example_notebooks.rst

     df.head()

-Take a look at one of the other examples to see how you can analyze your data.
+Take a look at one of the example notebooks below to see how you can analyze your data.
+Basic Bach introduction examples are :ref:`here <bach_examples>` in the Bach docs.

 Examples